skanderhaddad/Bitcoin-Stock-Price-prediction-with-Python/README.md

 this project aims to predict the price of some crypto monnaie (BTC - ETH - XRP - LTC - DOGE - XLM - BCH)

+First of all you should choose the crupto monnaie from the drop-down list ,next put the number of days that you want have the prediction result.

 # Tools used in this project:
 flask for deployment.
 yfinance to download historical market data.